- Position: full or partial shade

 Crocosmia ‘Emily Mckenzie’ Leaves of Crocosmia ‘Emily Mckenzie’

 Crocosmia is a cormous perennial.
 Plant crocosmia corms about 8-10cm deep below soil level in early spring.
-You can leave the corms in the ground in winter.
+You can leave the corms in the ground to over-winter.

 Crocosmia will need protection in winter in colder areas.
 Apply a thick layer of dry winter mulch around the base of the plant to protect from cold.